bullno1/bullno1.github.io/_posts/2025-09-16-jiting-a-stack-machine.md

 Yes, that is the actual code.
 There is nothing advanced about it but the combination of the two modes and the possibility of cache miss and spill creates a lot of branches (in the compiler, not the generated code).

-The "potential overflow" can happen due to SLJIT registers always being at word size (32 or 64 bits).
-It was not a problem before the stack cache since we write to memory byte-by-byte and any overflow are taken care of due to the truncation to 8 or 16 bit.
-But now, with memory access elimination, temporary values can have invalid wrap around without this masking step.

 ### Keep mode woes